TT219: Architecture of TT219

 As noted, Tomb TT219 is part of a single complex with the adjacent TT218 and TT220 of Nebenmaat's father Amennakht and brother Khaemteri respectively.
 These are three distinct external chapels which correspond to a single underground funerary apartment which is accessed from a well located in the courtyard in front of the three burials, and specifically a short distance from the entrance to TT218.

+Upper chapel

 In the upper chapel (1 blue in the plan) Anubis crouches in front of the Sekhem symbol; on the sides of the access door to the upper chapel, six Servants of the Place of Truth carry spelt in the funeral courtyard which continues on the adjacent wall in which, on three registers (damaged) are reported relatives (?) and procession towards the tomb pyramid.
 On the other side of the door, the remains of three female deities exists; Nekhtamon (TT335), with his son in offerance to Nebra, brother of the deceased and to his wife.
 On the adjacent wall, scenes of psychostasis with Thoth and the deceased presented by Anubis to Amenhotep I in a palanquin; assistants in front of the couple and the deceased with his wife offer libations to the gods on a brazier.
 On the back wall (6), on the left, the deceased and the family; on the right, on three registers, scenes of offertory.

+Underground funerary apartment

+From the courtyard in front, a well leads to the underground funerary apartment which still has a common part (numbering in red on the plan) with a first antechamber which leads to a second antechamber which allows access to the three funerary chambers connected to the tombs TT218 (numbering in red), TT219 (numbering in blue) and TT220 (numbering in black).

+Staircase to the first antechamber

+In the flight of stairs which gives access to the first antechamber (4 red) remains of the boat of Ra worshipped by the deceased (Amennakht) depicted kneeling on both sides with two Anubis/jackals; on two registers (5 red) the boat of Ra with Hathor and some baboons in adoration; relatives dragging the sarcophagus followed by priests of Ra; (6 red) the deceased with a hymn to Ra.